Deformations of representations of fundamental groups of complex varieties: Reminder on mixed Hodge theory

 Similarly, a \emph{mixed Hodge complex of sheaves} over $X$ is the data of a filtered bounded-below complex of sheaves $(\mathcal{K}^\bullet_\kk,W_\bullet)$ over $\kk$, a bifiltered bounded-below complex of sheaves $(\mathcal{K}^\bullet_\CC,W_\bullet,F^\bullet)$ over $\CC$, and a filtered quasi-isomorphism $(\mathcal{K}_\kk,W)\otimes\CC \approx (\mathcal{K}_\CC,W)$ such that applying $\Gr^W_k$ to all this data gives a pure Hodge complex of sheaves of weight $k$; in this case applying $R\Gamma(X,-)$ gives a mixed Hodge complex. \end{definition}

 \begin{remark} Mixed Hodge structures and mixed Hodge complexes can also be defined over the base field $\kk=\CC$ but this requires an appropriate modification of the definitions, see for example \cite[\S~1]{EyssidieuxSimpson}.
 Essentially we drop the complex conjugation but we introduce a third filtration, denoted by $\overline{G}^\bullet$, playing the role of the conjugate $\overline{F}$ of $F$.
 The properties of $\overline{F}$ that would have followed simply by conjugation from $F$ need to be included as axioms for $\overline{G}$.
-In any MHC over $\kk$, keeping only its component over $\CC$ and the three filtrations $W,F,\overline{F}$ defines a MHC over $\CC$.
-This notion matters because we ultimately care about a splitting of the weight filtration which is already interesting if defined over $\CC$, and MHS over $\CC$ are simpler. \end{remark}
+In any MHC over $\kk$, keeping only its component over $\CC$ and the three filtrations $W,F,\overline{F}$ defines a MHC over $\CC$. \end{remark}